JPMorgan's Dimon urges infrastructure, mortgage reform to spur U.S. growth

 (Reuters) - JPMorgan Chase & Co chief executive Jamie Dimon on Thursday called for reforms to U.S. public policy on education, infrastructure and mortgages to repair what he called the “fraying” American dream.

-“Governments must be better and more effective - we cannot succeed without their help,” Dimon wrote UPDATE 1-India govt may direct state banks on debt resolution - finmin source - Reuters in his 50-page annual letter, a third of which was devoted to his argument.
-“The rest of us could do a better job, too.”
+"Governments must be better and more effective - we cannot succeed without their help," Dimon wrote in his 50-page annual letter (bit.ly/2OFWry3), a third of which was devoted to his argument.
+"The rest of us could do a better job, too."

 As head of the largest U.S. bank, Dimon has frequently used the letter to promote his views on public policy and corporate responsibility.
 On Thursday, he highlighted 11 problems he said are impeding U.S. growth and opportunities.